The History of Asbestos in Australia

 Asbestos Use in Australia Today

 The problem we now face in Australia is the abundance of asbestos materials we are now left with from past construction work.
-Asbestos is difficult to identify and can near impossible for the average homeowner to spot asbestos without testing.
+Asbestos is difficult to identify and can be nearly impossible for the average homeowner to spot without testing.
 However, if the house was built before 1990, it’s likely to contain the toxic material somewhere.

 It’s often very difficult to know what contains asbestos and what is safe.
 Unless each product or material is clearly labelled, it can be impossible to tell without sampling the material and having it properly tested.
-There are many places in around the home that asbestos is commonly found, such as gutters, pipes, tiles, vinyl, window flashings, insulation, and fireproof seals.
+There are many places around the home where asbestos is commonly found, such as walls,ceilings,vinyl floors, gutters, pipes, insulation, and fireproof seals.
 However, WorkSafe strongly advises against homeowners investigating any suspected asbestos materials without the help of a licensed asbestos surveyor.

-GBAR Group is pleased to deliver safe, affordable and premium-quality asbestos removal to the Sydney, Brisbane and Wollongong areas.
+The GBAR Group is pleased to deliver safe, affordable, and premium-quality asbestos removal services to the Sydney, Brisbane, and Wollongong areas.
 We carry the appropriate licensing, experience and knowledge to carry out all forms of asbestos management.
 We’re here to remove the risk for you and your family.

 GBAR Group Call to Action